poline3939/poline3939.github.io/_pages/teaching.md

 <br>

-*  Lecturer I,  Hong Kong Baptist University (September 2023 - now)  <br>
+*  Lecturer,  Hong Kong Baptist University (September 2023 - now)  <br>
-    - Serve as Academic Coordinator at School of Continuing Education.
+    - Serve as Academic Coordinator at Hong Kong Baptist University.
     - Course development and lecture knowledge in Data Science division: Network and Data Security, Deep Learning, and IT management.
 Supervise students with their study and graduation projects.
     - Organize guest lectures in data science.
 Lead outreach student study tour in Japan.